ycpcs/cs340-fall2016/assign/assign07.md

 There are several helper functions that you may find useful.

 The **node/make-node** function provides a convenient way to create a new AST node.
-It takes a symbol and a vector of child nodes as parameters.
+It takes a symbol and a sequence of child nodes as parameters.

 The **node/children** function takes a parse node as a parameter and returns a vector containing the children of the parse node.
 (It will throw an exception if passed a terminal node.)

-The **node/get-child** function takes a parse node and an integer *n*, and returns the *n*th child of the parse node.
+The **node/get-child** function takes a parse node and an integer *n*, and returns the *n*th child of the parse node (with 0 being the index of the first child).

-The **recur-on-children** takes a parse node as a parameter, and returns an AST node whose symbol is the same as the parse node, and whose children are ASTs constructed from the children of the parse node.
+The **recur-on-children** function takes a parse node as a parameter, and returns an AST node whose symbol is the same as the parse node, and whose children are ASTs constructed from the children of the parse node.
 (Hint: this should be useful for nodes representing binary operators.)

 **:primary** nodes representing parenthesized expressions will require special handling: specifically, the *second* child should be recursively turned into an AST, rather than the first child (which is the correct approach for the other kinds of primary expressions.)